thamar-solorio/acl-pub/camera-ready-faq.md

    For both long and short papers, we allow one extra page to help address reviewer comments.
-So long papers are permitted at most 9 pages of text plus additional pages containing Acknowledgements, References, and Appendix.
+So long papers are permitted at most 9 pages of text plus additional pages containing References, and Appendix.
    Short papers get 5 pages of text.
+Acknowledgements are included in the 9 (long)/5 (short) pages of content.

 # What's the deal with including an Appendix?
 Do I include it as supplemental?

    You can include an Appendix, but the paper writing must be self-contained before the Acknowledgements.
-Attach it as supplemental.
+The Appendix should appear in main document, after the references.

 #  What is the format for the camera-ready copy?